 This contribution proposes to fix the above issue.
 Particularly, the top-left samples are not use in down-sampling for the left and above neighbouring luma samples in CCLM mode.
 Using this method, the special case for the top-left samples in the current VVC is removed.
 Hence, it makes the design more hardware friendly in pipe-line processing.

 The following proposed text are based on JVET-Q2001-vE [1].
 Deleted text is noted with red strikethrough, and newly added text is highlighted in green.
+It is note that the proposed fix of the VVC bug tracker ticket #796 is also provided in the attached specification text, together with the proposed bug fix.